-Section 20(1)(b) of the Act provides that the CCPC may enter into discussions with the merging parties with a view to identifying measures that would ameliorate any negative competitive effects of the merger.
+Section 20(1)(b) of the Competition Acts 2002 to 2017 (the Act) as amended by the Competition (Amendment) Act 2017 provides that the CCPC may enter into discussions with the merging parties with a view to identifying measures that would ameliorate any negative competitive effects of the merger.
 These discussions can have as their outcome divestment undertakings or behavioural remedies.
 Section 20(3) of the Act provides that the negotiation of remedies or commitments may be commenced at any stage of a Phase I or Phase II investigation.